fpelliccioni/fpelliccioni.github.io/_posts/2014-11-06-from-mathematics-to-generic-programming.md

 It is a pleasure to read.

 I enjoyed reading it the same way I enjoyed watching the videos of the course.
-I absolutely recommend it for all programmers who love their profession.
+I strongly recommend it for all programmers who love their profession.

 You can pre order it on [Amazon here](http://www.amazon.com/Mathematics-Generic-Programming-Alexander-Stepanov/dp/0321942043/).